SPINDUX/QSYS-Clipsal-Control/README.md

 8 seperate bit controls from `0-1`, and a text display that shows the compiled `join` byte.

 > :warning: The `join` byte does not target a single matching hex value, but rather acts as a bitwise AND mask.
 It is important to understand how the `join` byte works before modifying it.
-This plugin provides a similar interface to *Dynalite System Builder* when setting the `join` byte.
+This plugin provides a similar interface to *Clipsal Toolkit* when setting the `join` byte.

 > :warning: Feedback may break when joining areas.
 If you are having too many issues, consider using a more modern approach to area joining such as base areas.

 > DyNet 1 only supports areas up to 255.
 If you are working with DyNet 2 areas greater than 255, you can perform address translations on the DyNet 2 gateway.

-> Area information is configured in the *Dynalite System Builder* software.
+> Area information is configured in the *Clipsal Toolkit* software.

 ##### Area Status